 Electrical power systems are very complex and highly integrated.
 Failure in any part of the system can cause interruptions of supply to end users.
 Power system reliability is increasingly a concern to the power industry and society at large.
 At present, power system operations are to be handled in a heterogeneous environment.
 Generally, reliability analysis is being carried out during planning stage of power system operations.
-In order to maintain the operational state of the power system operations such as state estimation, reliability analysis etc., are to be carried out at frequent intervals.
+In order to maintain the operational state of the power systems at the required levels and subsequently to meet the load demand satisfactorily, the power system operations such as state estimation, reliability analysis etc., are to be carried out at frequent intervals.
 Perhaps, the above operations have to be invoked dynamically whenever the power system resumes its operation back after had experienced sudden failure or outage.
 Reliability analysis has to be carried out at regular intervals during operating period of power systems in order to monitor the customer requirement satisfaction at desired levels.
 The reliability evaluation system should be dynamically adaptable to the current operating conditions of the power systems.